4bsB1ack/HTTPS_apache/README.md

 -newkey: Creates a new certificate request and a new private key. rsa:4096: Specifies the number of bits in the key to create.
 -keyout: Specifies the filename to write the newly created private key to.
--subj: Specifies the subject information to be used for the certificate.
-'/CN=My firewall/C=DZ/ST=TO/L=TiziOuzou/O=MyOrganisation' : Specifies the subject information to be used for the certificate.
 ~~~

 ### Sign Server CSR with Root CA